San Francisco California

 Psychic people have felt a benign presence throughout the hotel.

 The entity of Mary Lake wanders around, keeping an eye on her “guests.”
-The most common occurrences are unexplainable cold spots and the sighting of a misty apparition of Mary Lake.
+The most common signs of her presence are unexplainable cold spots and the sighting of a misty apparition.

-Gentle, concerned Mary Lake dedicates herself to making sure that her guests are comfortable, wanting them to have a pleasant stay.
-She has unpacked and hung up clothes, picks objects off the floor that were dropped, and has tucked covers in around people in the middle of the night.
+Gentle, concerned Mary dedicates herself to making sure that her guests are comfortable, wanting them to have a pleasant stay.
+She has unpacked and hung up clothes, picked objects off the floor that were dropped, and tucked covers in around people in the middle of the night.

-The fourth floor is the favorite place for manifestations to take place.
-The manifestations mentioned previously are the strongest in room 410, which once was her office and now is a lovely suite, complete with a sitting area and a fireplace.
+The fourth floor is the favorite place for manifestations of her to take place.
+The strongest are in room 410, which was once her office and now is a lovely suite, complete with a sitting area and a fireplace.

 Mary takes special interest in guests who spend the night in her old office.
-She doesn’t mind sharing her special place with the living, like other entities found in other stories on this web-site, but shows a gentile hospitality and caring for the living.
+She doesn’t mind sharing her special place with the living, like other entities found in other stories on this website.

 1590 Sutter Street